My approach

 Your process, collaboratively

-I work with clients from the person-centred model.
-Your process means how you relate to and express your feelings, thoughts and experiences.
+Process in therapy means how you relate to and express your feelings, thoughts and experiences.
+I work from a humanistic model of therapy called person-centred approach.

 This means I see you as the expert on yourself.
-You have your own wishes, goals, preferences, desires and our work will be grounded in who you are as a person.
+You have your own wishes, goals, preferences, desires and our work will be grounded in who you are as a person and how you would like to see change in your life.

 My role is to offer a safe and professional relationship in which you feel heard and accepted for who you are.
-In a space that offers you empathic understanding, you are well supported in continuing your healing and growth process.
+In a space that is founded in empathic understanding, you are well supported in continuing your healing and growth process.

 I have worked with people who have come to therapy to explore their experiences of sexuality, depression, anxiety, bereavement, disability, stress, eating disorders, diversity, homelessness, substance and alcohol misuse, trauma, suicidality, intersectionality, family and relationship difficulties, self-esteem, managing anger, neurodiversity, self-harm, cultural and identity issues.

 Our work will be highly individual.
-It will be based on the themes you want to bring in therapy, your pace of sharing in session, forming a connection and exploring your thoughts, feelings and experiences.
+It will be based on the themes you want to bring in therapy, your pace of building trust in session, forming a connection and exploring your inner world.

 “The curious paradox is that when I accept myself just as I am, then I can change”